argoproj/argo-cd/docs/operator-manual/high_availability.md

 # High Availability

 A set HA of manifests are provided for users who wish to run Argo CD in a highly available manner.
+This runs more containers and Redis in HA mode.

 [Manifests ⧉](https://github.com/argoproj/argo-cd/tree/master/manifests)